jalcine/website/src/_posts/2015-09-03-case-for-side-projects.markdown

 [^2]: It's worth it.
 I need work.
 Work gets me money.
 Money keeps this site up.
 [^3]: THIS GUY DOES THAT!
 [^4]: If you're a designer, feel free to swap out for more design-orientated lingo here.
+[^5]: Coming from someone with one failed, one funky and a barely popular project, haha.